 Croatia is so vast and diverse; I knew right away that 8 days wouldn’t be enough to see the whole country.
 So we focused on the Dalmatian Coast and decided to explore Zadar, Split, Dubrovnik and Hvar Island.
 If you want, you can check out our full itinerary here.

-For one week, I discovered UNESCO Cultural Heritage Sites, relaxed on the beach, climbed up lots of bell towers, experienced the island life and saw incredible scenic landscapes.
+For one week, I discovered UNESCO World Heritage Sites, relaxed on the beach, climbed up lots of bell towers, experienced the island life and saw incredible scenic landscapes.
 And I did it all for less than €600.

 Let me show you how I did it!